Neutrals Got a Bold Upgrade, and Black Matte Reigned Supreme

 Q: What was the vision for this wedding?

-The couple wanted something sophisticated and modern but still warm and inviting.
-Think: soft neutrals—ivory, beige, champagne, and gold—but layered with bold details like matte black flatware and architectural florals.
-When I saw the venue brackets at Mision Lago, they instantly inspired the entire design direction.
-It was all about contrast—soft meets strong, earthy meets edgy.
+The couple wanted something sophisticated and modern, but still warm and inviting.
+Think soft neutrals - ivory, beige, champagne, and gold, layered with bold contrasts like matte black flatware and architectural florals.
+The venue brackets at Mision Lago Estate in Tampa instantly inspired the entire direction.
+The design was all about contrast: soft meets strong, earthy meets edgy.

 Q: How did guests experience the wedding from the moment they arrived?

 With champagne, naturally.
-Guests were handed a glass of bubbly upon arrival—because if we’re going for chic, we’re starting strong.
-Then, instead of the typical prelude music and shuffling around, we hosted a full-on pre-ceremony cocktail hour.
-Yes, you read that right—cocktails before the ceremony.
+Guests were handed a glass of bubbly the second they stepped in, because if we’re going for chic, we’re starting strong.
+Instead of the typical prelude music and waiting around, we flipped the script with a pre-ceremony cocktail hour.
+Yes, cocktails before vows.
 It set the tone for celebration right from the start.

 Q: What was the ceremony like?

-Held beneath a canopy of trees, it was romantic, minimal, and perfectly nestled into the landscape.
-Clear ghost chairs kept the focus on the natural setting, and the floral design was lush but intentional—subtle enough not to overpower, but textured enough to feel like part of the scenery.
+Held beneath a canopy of trees, it was romantic, minimal, and seamlessly tied to the landscape.
+Clear ghost chairs kept the focus on the natural setting, while lush, textured florals blended into the scenery - intentional, refined, and anything but overdone.

 Q: What happened during cocktail hour?

-We took over the Mediterranean courtyard for signature drinks named after the couple’s two pups (you know we love a good pet tribute).
-Lounge furniture, ambient lighting, and just the right music made the space feel like a pre-dinner garden party—elevated but relaxed.
+Guests moved into the Mediterranean courtyard for signature drinks named after the couple’s two pups (you know we love a good pet tribute).
+With lounge furniture, ambient lighting, and the perfect playlist, the space felt like a chic garden party - elevated yet relaxed.

 Q: What about the reception reveal?